-Caution: This Coming of Age Sex Story contains strong sexual content, including mt/ft, mt/Fa, Mult, Teenagers, Consensual, Hypnosis, Slavery, BiSexual, Heterosexual, Fiction, Sports, Incest, Swinging, Harem, Polygamy/Polyamory, Safe Sex, Violent, Workplace, School, Nudism, Politics,
+Caution: This Coming of Age Sex Story contains strong sexual content, including Mult, Teenagers, Consensual, Hypnosis, Slavery, BiSexual, Heterosexual, Fiction, School, Sports, Workplace, Incest, Harem, Polygamy/Polyamory, Swinging, Safe Sex, Nudism, Politics, Violent,

 Desc: Coming of Age Sex Story: Chapter 1 - A teenager boy suffers a huge loss of family and starts to coast through life.
 Events happen to him, and they cause him to learn things and decide to join life again.
 This is an adventure story, but does have more too it than that.
 Most of the sex scenes are in the first quarter of the story and contribute to some sub-plots and show changes in Al's behaviour.
 The sex content has been reduced, story is now 273,000 words.
 It involves sport and school too.